-- 2.1 This policy was approved by Cabinet on DATE TO BE INSERTED. - 2.2 This policy applies to all law enforcement duties which the council undertakes, except those undertaken by the Revenues and Benefits service.
+- 2.1 This policy was approved by Cabinet on 23 September 2014.
+The policy has been updated and approved by Cabinet on - 2.2 This policy applies to all law enforcement duties which the council undertakes, except those undertaken by the Revenues and Benefits service.
 Revenues related enforcement action is detailed within a service specific Recovery Policy. - 2.3 In addition some service areas have specific enforcement policies.
 Service specific policies should be read in conjunction with this policy. - 2.4 'Enforcement' includes any action taken by Officers aimed at ensuring that individuals or businesses comply with the law.
 This is not limited to formal enforcement actions such as prosecution, formal cautions and the issuing of enforcement notices; it also includes, for example, activities undertaken for the purpose of checking compliance with Acts of Parliament and Regulations, and the provision of advice to facilitate compliance.
 Some activities undertaken for the purposes of checking compliance is fee earning e.g. building control inspection. - 2.5 This policy helps to promote efficient and effective approaches to inspection and enforcement which improve regulatory outcomes without imposing unnecessary burdens.
 This policy has been produced having had regard to the Regulators' Code (RC).
 Requirements of the Code are explained further at section 6.